French Natural Wine in Val de Loire – The Traditions of Winemaking

 Natural wine evokes notions of exclusive wine bars and fine dining, but, as One Planet Journey’s Enrico Belcore discovers, the world of natural wine is rural.
 After a month’s hard work, taking part in last year’s harvest in the French region of Val de Loire, he finds sustainability, tradition, and connection with nature at the core of the entire process.

 The heat was hard to handle while squatting in the vine rows.
 The plants were loaded with grapes – it was a good year, one of the best in the past five harvests, as Jean, the owner and winemaker of the domaine, liked to remind us every couple of hours.
 A single plant was enough to fill up the bucket, so that we needed to yell ‘bucket!’ across the vineyard every fifteen minutes to get a new one.
-The word would summon a young man who frantically paced up and down the row, emptying our buckets into the large crates lying on the sides.
+The word would summon a young man who frantically paced up and down the row.
+Then, he emptied our buckets into the large crates lying on the sides.

 All around the vines the grass stood tall and we walked with high knees.
 Spiders, ants and ladybugs were popping up under every other leaf – the vineyard was beaming with life.

-“Take a walk in the vineyards down the street,” Jean would challenge us at times.You won’t see a single patch of grass.
+“Take a walk in the vineyards down the street,” Jean would challenge us at times.“You won’t see a single patch of grass.
 Those are lab grapes.”

 What is Natural Wine?